-- Keep WBCI partners up-to-date on relevant current issues affecting birds in Wisconsin through regular communication, including the issuing of white papers, and make recommendations on how to best address these issues.
+- Keep WBCP partners up-to-date on relevant current issues affecting birds in Wisconsin through regular communication, including the issuing of white papers, and make recommendations on how to best address these issues.

 - Developed an ongoing and periodically-updated series of Issues Papers on various topics important to bird conservation in Wisconsin.
 The finished papers and links to information about birds and building/window collisions are available to download.

 - Ongoing campaign to raise awareness of bird highway mortality on State Highway 49 where it bisects the Horicon refuge in northern Dodge and southern Fond du Lac counties.
 Letters have been written to staff at U.S. Fish & Wildlife Service, Horicon National Wildlife Refuge, and Wisconsin DOT raising concerns about excessive wildlife and bird mortality caused by vehicle collisions along Hwy 49.
 An ongoing series of meetings and a sign-on letter that included 24 WBCI partners asked for increased awareness of this problem of highway mortality and a decision on a management response.
 A written response was received from both agencies, and management activities are still in discussion with the Refuge staff, the U.S. Fish & Wildlife Service, and the Wisconsin DOT.

 - Along with a group of approximately 20 volunteers and members of the Urban/Suburban Habitat Subcommittee, initiated in the spring of 2005 the first coordinated effort in Milwaukee to assess the extent of bird collisions with buildings during migration.
 The Wisconsin Humane Society, a WBCI partner active in this early effort, created their “WIngs” (Wisconsin Night Guardians for Songbirds) initiative and assumed stewardship of this effort.